Privacy Policy

 Freed is local-first software.
 When you use it:

-• Your credentials never leave your device.Freed accesses social platforms through your own authenticated browser sessions.
-Credentials are stored in your local keychain or browser storage and never transmitted to us.
+- Your credentials never leave your device.Freed accesses social platforms through authenticated browser sessions on your device.
+Session data stays local to your device and is never transmitted to us.

 Data Sync: Your Cloud, Your Keys